telerik/xaml-docs/controls/radmap/features/providers/bing-rest-map-provider/toplayer.md

 The `RadMap` control allows you to specify the layer option that will be displayed over the received Bing Maps imagery service.
 To specify the layer or layers, set the `TopLayer` property of the `BingRestMapProvider` instance.
 This property is of the type `BingTopLayer`.

->tip The TopLayer property is a flag enumeration and it allows you to specify more than one layer.
+The TopLayer property is a flag enumeration and it allows you to specify more than one layer.
 The options that are exposed by the `BingTopLayer` enumeration are as follows:

 * `Basemap`&mdash;This option displays the regular road map layer with labels.
 This option is the default value of the TopLayer property.
 * `Background`&mdash;The Background option shows only base geometry layer without labels.
 This option does not have effect when the `Mode` property of the provider is set to `Ariel` or `Road` modes.